 You’ve read them a hundred times.
 Maybe more.
 Little Red Riding Hood.
 Goldilocks.
 The Three Little Pigs.

 I mean, in this day and age, do we really want to teach our daughters that they need a prince to rescue them?
-Many fairy tales seem to relay messages we aren’t always eager to share with our children.
+Many fairy tale books seem to relay messages we aren’t always eager to share with our children.
 So why read them?
 Do fairy tales still have a place in our modern lives?

-Fairy tale books have wide ranging benefits for children.
+Fairy tale books have wide-ranging benefits for children.